Busting common myths to keep you cyber aware

-As supporters of the government’s Cyber Aware campaign, we’re pleased to help them spread the word about some common myths they’re hoping to bust in 2019.
+As supporters of the government’s Cyber Aware campaign, we’re pleased to help them spread the word about some common myths they’re hoping to bust.

 Unfortunately, there are lots of myths about cyber security that mean businesses are not acting on measures to prepare for them.
 Whether it be a sole trader or a larger organisation, many businesses are not doing enough to protect themselves from cyber crime.